 There’s nothing better than enjoying some Wisconsin scenery on a relaxing hike through one of our state parks, countrysides or natural areas.
-And having little ones along for the walk doesn’t mean that you still can’t get out and get active—here are some of the best trails to meander down with the whole crew.
+And having little ones along for the walk doesn’t mean that you still can’t get out and get active—here are some of the best trails to explore with the whole crew.

 Badger State Trail, South Central